Specialist Recruiters to India’s Public Health, Development and CSR Sectors!

 (2) Sectoral Knowledge: Sound and up-to-date knowledge of concepts, methodologies and techniques including demonstrated expertise in at least one specialty area within finance, WSS and/or economic development.
 Clear understanding of issues related to gender and inequality in development and demonstrated commitment to promoting gender equality and pro-poor strategies within the organization and in program work.
 Innovative mind-set oriented toward constructive problem-solving, proactive strategic development and thought leadership.
 Familiarity with capacity building and technical assistance programs in the finance and WSS on sectors;

-(3) Networking: Possesses strong contacts within local financial institutions (e.g. microfinance institutions, commercial banks, mobile network operators, cooperatives, etc.), relevant local governmental institutions, the local development sector, the WSS sector, and other relevant stakeholders.
+(3) Networking and Collaboration: Possess strong contacts within local financial institutions (e.g. microfinance institutions, commercial banks, mobile network operators, cooperatives, etc.), relevant local governmental institutions, the local development sector, the WSS sector, and other relevant stakeholders.
 Demonstrated ability to identify new opportunities, establish cross-sector partnerships and design programs that are creative and leverage different stakeholders' capacities;

 (4) Communication: Proficient in the use of effective communication techniques, particularly across a variety of constituencies and stakeholder groups.
 Skilled at cross-cultural communication and collaboration.
 Ability to communicate fluently and effectively in English, with expertise in local language(s) in the region necessary as required.
 Advanced knowledge of computer applications and ability to integrate technology into office and program activities.